 Your solicitor will also contact your mortgage company and ask them to forward mortgage monies through to them directly before you buy.

 Once the contracts are signed, a date is arranged between you and the seller for when money (and keys!) will change hands.
 On this date, once the financial transaction has gone through via your solicitor, you will officially be able to move into your new home!

 Whilst you’re busy picking out wallpaper and getting the TV installed, your solicitor’s job is not finished yet!
 After completion, they will deal with the registration of the property into your name.

-To be done thoroughly and correctly this entire process will take time.
-A little time invested now should ensure that when it is your time to sell the property, everything proceeds smoothly.
+It takes time for the entire process of buying a property to be done thoroughly and correctly.
+A little time invested when buying a property should ensure that when it is your time to sell the property, everything proceeds smoothly.